popsolutions/openventilator/projectPhilosophy.md

-##Global Problems Must Have Global Solutions##
+## Global Problems Must Have Global Solutions ##

 Do you have a solution for a problem that only works in your country or city?
 So then it isn`t a sollutions is a new problem.
 The they humanity start thinking about a global and interconected society as a hole we will evolve as a society.

-A solution that can only be reproduced in rich countries is selfish and a characteristic of imperialism.
+A solution that can only be reproduced in rich countries is selfish and a characteristic of imperialism projects.
+We believe in a OpenSource Society where knoledges and essential resources are determined and distributed by the needs of everyone and not by how much they can pay for it.

+This is not Socialism and neither a Capitalism ideal, this is a Hippie idea that began in the 1960s.
+The idea of free knowledge, the idea of Ubuntu, free software, open access to knowledge sources.
+The idea that if alone we can go fast, together we can go further.

 ## Before attempting to make a new project or re-inventing the wheel ##
 Please read how ventilators used to work on the 50s and even before.